Curriculum Vision Statement

 - Maths is largely taught as a stand-alone subject to ensure thorough development of concepts and clear progression but should be applied across the curriculum wherever possible

-Intended Impact of our Curriculum
+Intended outcomes of our Curriculum – what will happen

 - able to achieve well and fulfill their learning potential;